Xerox: 1990s

 In 1990, Paul Allaire, a Xerox executive since 1966, succeeded David Kearns, who had reached mandatory retirement age.
 Allaire disentangled Xerox from the financial services industry.

 The development of digital photocopiers in the 1990s and a revamp of the entire product range again gave Xerox a technical lead over its competitors.
 In 1990, Xerox released the DocuTech Production Publisher Model 135, ushering in print-on-demand.
 Digital photocopiers were essentially high-end laser printers with integrated scanners.
-Soon, additional features such as network printing and faxing were added to many models, known as multi-function machines, or just MFMs, which were able to be attached to computer networks.
-Xerox worked to turn its product into a service, providing a complete document service to companies including supply, maintenance, configuration, and user support.
+Soon, additional features such as network printing and faxing were added to many models, known as multi-function machines, or just MFMs, which could be attached to computer networks.
+Xerox worked to turn its product into a service, providing a complete document service to companies, including supply, maintenance, configuration, and user support.

-To reinforce this image, the company introduced a corporate signature in 1994, The Document Company, above its main logo and introduced a red digital X. The digital X symbolized the transition of documents between the paper and digital worlds.
+To reinforce this image, the company introduced a corporate signature in 1994, The Document Company, above its main logo, and introduced a red digital X. The digital X symbolized the transition of documents between the paper and digital worlds.

 In April 1999, Allaire was succeeded by Richard Thoman, who had been brought in from IBM in 1997 as president.
-The first "outsider" to head Xerox, Thoman resigned in 2000.
+The first “outsider” to head Xerox, Thoman resigned in 2000.